AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/activate-or-inactivate-scenario.md

 ## Activate or deactivate a scenario:

 1. Click Scenarios ![](assets/scenarios-icon.png) in the left panel, then click the scenario to open it.
-1. In the upper-right corner of the window, click the **On/Off** button.
+1. In the upper-right corner of the window, click the **On/Off** toggle.

    ![](assets/on-off-switch.jpg)